LGBT Foundation: Current work

-More recently, LGBT Foundation has expanded its operations to Liverpool, Coventry and Greater London.
+Recently, LGBT Foundation has expanded its operations to Liverpool, Coventry and Greater London.
 The Soho Angels, a night-time harm reduction programme based upon the Village Angels, was established in Soho in 2018 in collaboration with Westminster City Council and Smirnoff.
 The Government Equalities Office to had commissioned the LGBT Foundation to roll out Pride in Practice through five London clinical commissioning groups (CCGs) —  Lewisham, Southwark, Lambeth, Wandsworth CCG and North West London.
 Nationally, Eastern Cheshire, Mid Essex, St Helens, Greater Huddersfield, Calderdale and North Kirklees CCGs have also expressed interest in running the programme in future.